sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No issues so far.

 - **Lucas:**
-  - *What did you do yesterday?* I pulled the embed link from google calendar and inserted it on the calendar tab.
+  - *What did you do yesterday?* Finished the activity diagrams for create, delete, and update activities.
-  - *What are you planning to do today?* Finalizing formatting for the calendar tab.
+  - *What are you planning to do today?* Review milestone deliverable.
   - *Any problems?* No problems.

 -------------------------------------------------------------